YuvalItzchakov/yuvalitzchakov.github.io/_posts/2024-01-26-snowpipe-streaming-deep-dive.md

 # Introduction

 In this blog post, we are going to dive into the implementation details of Snowpipe Streaming.
-Snowpipe Streaming, as of the day of writing, supports to primary modes:
+Snowpipe Streaming, as of the day of writing, supports two primary modes:

 1. Java SDK
 2. Kafka with Kafka Connect